 What Causes Driver's Foot?

-Pain in the heels of your foot: your heels can become bruised and sore when you drive, as you put pressure on your foot while it rests on the car's floor--it's similar to the pressure placed on feet from all-day standing.
-When you rock that foot to apply gas or the brakes, the pain may become worse.
-Wearing different shoes may help lessen your heel pain; custom orthotics can also improve this condition.
+Why do your heels become bruised and sore when you drive?
+It has to do with the pressure you put on your foot while it rests on the car's floor.
+For long-haul drivers, it can equal the pressure placed on feet from all-day standing.
+Then, when you rock that foot to hit the gas or the brakes, the pain may become worse.
+In this case, wearing different shoes may help lessen your heel pain.
+And custom orthotics can also improve this condition.

 Does Driver's Foot Require Treatment?

-If driver's foot is only an occasional problem, you can probably manage the condition by limiting drive times and taking more frequent pit stops.
-If, however, the pain of driver's foot is affecting your ability to do your job, or is lingering outside of the car, your symptoms may be a sign of a bigger problem.
-If that's the case, come make an appointment at Tanglewood Foot Specialists for some more permanent treatment options.
-We can help stop the pain and allow you to drive comfortably once again.
+As we mentioned earlier, if driver's foot is only an occasional problem, you don't need a major treatment plan.
+In fact, you can probably manage the condition by limiting drive times and taking more frequent pit stops.
+But if the pain of driver's foot is affecting your ability to do your job, or is lingering outside of the car, your symptoms may be a sign of a bigger problem.
+And you'll never find relief unless we diagnose that underlying problem.